 To make the filling, I put the blueberries in a small saucepan on medium-low heat with a little water and about an eighth of a cup of powdered sugar.

-In the mean time, I got out my can of crescent rolls and unrolled them.
-I put a heaping tablespoon of the compote and on the big end of the triangle.
+In the meantime, I got out my can of crescent rolls and unrolled them.
+I put a heaping tablespoon of the compote on the big end of the triangle.